kabirahuja2431/PracticalNLPLLMs/README.md

 ### Course overview

 <p align="justify">
-The aim of this course is to give students an accelerated understanding of build practical engineering NLP systems.
+The aim of this course is to give students an accelerated understanding of building practical engineering NLP systems.
 We will work with frameworks like OpenNMT, HuggingFace and PyTorch to illustrate the end-end functioning of Neural Machine Translation systems.
 Through a Hands-On approach, we will demonstrate the development of these systems under data constraints: typically seen in low-resource languages and specific domains.
 </p>

 ### Course Instructors